-No team or robot should listen into another team's communication.
+Teams and their robots must not listen into another team's communication.

 Robots are not allowed to be connected to access points of fields that are currently running official games of other teams.

 The GameController will use UDP to connect to the robots.
 The source distribution of the GameController provides the header file RoboCupGameControlData.h that defines all messages sent by the GameController to the robots.
 They correspond to the robot states described in Section 3.2.